 My approach to remote teaching

-Remote teaching shouldn't be a 2D experience.
+Remote guitar lessons shouldn't be a flat experience.

 CAMERA 2: A closer view of the right hand to accentuate the details of proper plucking techniques.